SpitFire19/data-loader-benchmark/README.md

 -   Fixed random seeds were used for Python, NumPy, and PyTorch.
 -   The order of worker configurations is randomized to reduce filesystem cache bias.
--   Each configuration is executed multiple times and results are averaged.
+-   Each configuration is executed multiple times and the results are averaged.

 These steps reduce measurement noise and allow results to be reproduced